pgmodeler/pgmodeler/PLUGINS.md

 PostgreSQL Database Modeler - pgModeler
 ---------------------------------------

-This document describes a simple way how to create third party plugins on pgModeler.
-ATTENTION: Any plugin must be compiled using the most current source of pgModeler.
+This document describes a simple way to create third party plugins on pgModeler.
+ATTENTION: Any plugin must be compiled using the most current source and libs of pgModeler.

 Basic Rules
 -----------

 To be used as a plugin your class must:

-1) Inherit the class "PgModelerPlugin"
+* Inherit the class "PgModelerPlugin"
-2) Use the macro Q_INTERFACES in its declaration.
+* Use the macro Q_INTERFACES in its declaration.
-3) Overloadthe methods PgModelerPlugin::obterRotuloPlugin(void) and PgModelerPlugin::executarPlugin(ModeloWidget *model)
+* Overloadthe methods PgModelerPlugin::obterRotuloPlugin(void) and PgModelerPlugin::executarPlugin(ModeloWidget *model)

 Plugin directory structure
 --------------------------